GSA/digitalgov.gov/content/news/2016/08/2016-08-23-what-is-citizen-science-a-recent-webinar-explores-how-the-federal-government-engages-the-public-via-crowdsourcing.md

   * **Requires collaboration for maximum impact:** Communication plays a big role in the success of citizen science.
 When an issue in program design, implementation or evaluation arises, communication via different channels can alleviate the problem.
 Conferences, meetings and working groups are just some of the ways those involved can work together.
 The [community](https://www.citizenscience.gov/community/) page on CitizenScience.gov allows agencies to support the participants in their citizen science projects, as well as make connections throughout the federal government.
 This page lists nearly 30 coordinators who help organize and promote citizen projects at their respective agencies.

-If this sounds like something you or your agency want to be a part of, you should check out the [webinar](https://www.youtube.com/watch?v=FfrUME9y-wI) and spend some time exploring [CitizenScience.gov](https://www.citizenscience.gov/).
+If this sounds like something you or your agency want to be a part of, you should check out the webinar and spend some time exploring [CitizenScience.gov](https://www.citizenscience.gov/).

 There, you will find a diverse community that is transforming society within the learning and the science worlds through a variety of collaborations.
 It’s a perfect illustration of public engagement and open innovation, bringing together people to help solve scientific problems regardless of age, gender, race, class, or other factors.

+---

 _Zohaa Ahmad is a rising junior at Riverside High School in Leesburg, VA who is interested in pursuing the medical field in the future.
 She is interning with the Innovation Portfolio in the Technology Transformation Service (TTS) Office of Citizen Services and Innovative Technologies (OCSIT) at GSA for summer 2016._